-You may be really worried about the effects of living through a pandemic is having on your child’s wellbeing.
+You may be worried about the effects of having lived through a pandemic is still having on your child’s wellbeing.

 Here are 20 questions to help